Jeffrey-Oechsner/ExamsAssignments/08b/README.md

 # 08b Project Documentation

+Generate the Documentation
+Run the following command to generate the documentation: npx typedoc

+npm run build - rebuild the project. node dist/grocery_handler/server.js - start the server.

 This folder contains the implementation and documentation for the `08b` project.
 Below is an explanation of the folder structure and its contents:

 ## Folder Structure